For Full-Time Students

 - Find out more information on the prescription drugs coverage

-Please note: Although coverage begins at the start of the semester, there is a blackout period for the first 20 days.
-During this time, the insurance company is not able to confirm coverage and will not process or reimburse claims.
-Please keep receipts from prescription drug purchases in order to make a manual claim once the blackout period ends.
+Please note: Although coverage begins at the start of the semester, there is a blackout period at the beginning of each semester.
+During this time, the student health plan contractor is not able to confirm coverage and will not process or reimburse claims.
+Please note that pharmacies cannot accept your Student ID Card for the Pay Direct Prescription Drug Service during the black out period.
+Please keep receipts from prescription drug purchases in order to make a manual claim once the black out period ends.

 - Present a valid Loyalist Student ID Card at any pharmacy.